 Where: 1 Curtain Road, Shoreditch, EC2A 3JX

-Skylight is doing its bi-annual (is that twice a year? or is that biennial?
-I mean the twice a year one) metamorphosis from summer to winter mode.
+Come April and Skylight will be doing its bi-annual (is that twice-a-year? or is that biennial?
+I mean the twice-a-year one) metamorphosis from winter to summer mode.

 The East London carpark rooftop is perfect for enjoying summer, and nobody does outdoors summering better.

 Where: Tobacco Dock, Pennington Street entrance, St Katharine’s and Wapping, E1W 2SF

 Sabine just opened and it’s one of London’s most exciting rooftop openings!

 The rooftop bar overlooks St Paul’s and serves ‘seasonally-changing bar-friendly bites and impressive sharing plates’.

 All of which you’re going to want to wolf down as you watch the sun setting from your 7th floor vantage point.

 WHERE: 7TH FLOOR, LEONARDO ROYAL HOTEL LONDON ST PAUL’S, 10 GODLIMAN STREET, THE CITY, EC4V 5AJ

 Aviary: dictionary definition ‘bird house’, is an apt description.
 Not because there’s seed on the ground or bars on the windows (don’t worry, there’s neither), but it is up in bird-high territory and it’s certainly worth crowing about.